200M-Warrior/CS285-DeepRL/lecture/05 - policy gradient.md

   width="800" style="vertical-align:middle;"/>
 </p>

+We move the log derivative inside the expectation because directly differentiating the probability of the entire trajectory with respect to θ is intractable.
 Differentiation operator is linear.
 So, we can push it inside the integral.
 In this way, we differentiate the objective value using only smaples like evaluation.